Ralph Nader: 2004

-Nader announced on December 24, 2003, that he would not seek the Green Party's nomination for president in 2004, but did not rule out running as an independent candidate.
+Nader announced on December 23, 2003, that he would not seek the Green Party's nomination for president in 2004, but did not rule out running as an independent candidate.

 Ralph Nader and Democratic candidate John Kerry held a widely publicized meeting early in the 2004 presidential campaign.
 Nader said that John Kerry wanted to work to win Nader's support and the support of Nader's voters, prompting Nader to provide Kerry more than 20 pages of issues that he felt were important.
 According to Nader, he asked John Kerry to choose any three of the issues and highlight them in his campaign; should Kerry meet these conditions Nader would not contest the election.
 On February 22, 2004, having not heard back from Kerry, Nader announced that he would run for president as an independent.

 Due to concerns about a possible spoiler effect, many Democrats urged Nader to abandon his 2004 candidacy.
-Terry McAuliffe stated that Nader had a "distinguished career, fighting for working families", and that McAuliffe "would hate to see part of his legacy being that he got us eight years of George Bush".
-Theresa Amato, Nader's national campaign manager in 2000 and 2004, later alleged that McAuliffe offered to pay-off Nader if he would not campaign in certain states, an allegation confirmed by Nader and undisputed by McAuliffe.
+The chairman of the Democratic National Committee, Terry McAuliffe, stated that Nader had a "distinguished career, fighting for working families", and that McAuliffe "would hate to see part of his legacy being that he got us eight years of George Bush".
+Theresa Amato, Nader's national campaign manager in 2000 and 2004, later alleged that McAuliffe offered to pay off Nader if he would not campaign in certain states, an allegation confirmed by Nader and undisputed by McAuliffe.

 Nader received 463,655 votes, for 0.38 percent of the popular vote, placing him in third place overall.

 2008

-In February 2007, Nader criticized Democratic front-runner Hillary Clinton as "a panderer and a flatterer," later describing her as someone who had "no political fortitude."
+In February 2007, Nader criticized Democratic front-runner Hillary Clinton as "a panderer and a flatterer", later describing her as someone who had "no political fortitude".
 During a February 2008 appearance on Meet the Press, Nader announced his intention to run for president as an independent, later naming Matt Gonzalez as his running-mate.
 Nader was endorsed by Howard Zinn, Jesse Ventura, Justin Jeffre, Tom Morello, Val Kilmer, Rocky Anderson, James Abourezk, Patti Smith, and Jello Biafra.
-The Nader campaign raised $8.4 million in campaign funds, primarily from small, individual donations.
+The Nader campaign raised $4.3 million in campaign funds, primarily from small, individual donations.
 Nader/Gonzalez earned 738,475 votes and a third-place finish in the 2008 United States presidential election.

 Congressional Accountability Project

-Nader founded the Congressional Accountability Project to "oppose corruption in the U. S. Congress."
+Nader founded the Congressional Accountability Project to "oppose corruption in the U. S. Congress".